-The bananas were deftly sliced and dropped into the sizzling pan of oil that occupied the centre of the boat.
-Minutes later crispy fritters were scooped from the fat and transferred to a plastic bag.
-Hooked to the end of a long bamboo pole, the bag of hot fresh treats was extended, across the intervening boats, to where we stood on the banks of the canal.
-We retrieved our snacks and placed our payment in the cup provided.
+Clad in the ubiquitous checked shirt of a floating market vendor, the woman deftly sliced the bananas.
+She dropped them into the sizzling pan of oil that occupied the centre of the boat.
+Minutes later she scooped crispy fritters from the fat and transferred them to a plastic bag.
+Hooked to the end of a long bamboo pole, she extended the bag of hot fresh treats, across the intervening boats, to where we stood on the banks of the canal.
+We retrieved our snacks, placing our payment in the cup provided.
 The pole was retracted and our transaction was complete.
 Fried banana was the perfect accompaniment to our exploration of the floating market at Damnoen Saduak.

 Rush Hour at the Floating Market

-After a hair raising journey from Bangkok, we arrived early to find the market surprisingly quiet.
+After a hair raising high-speed minibus journey from Bangkok, we arrived early to find the market surprisingly quiet.
 By 10am however, coach loads of tourists had arrived for the last hour of market action.
-The narrow walkways were crammed with visitors and the flow of boats slowed to a crawl.
-A log jam of tourist-filled paddle boats clogged the market's main canal.
-Smaller more mobile vessels selling coconut ice cream adeptly manoeuvred against the tide.
-They enthusiastically peddled their single product, presented in an eco friendly coconut shell.
-Latching on to each tourist boat, the snack vendors quickly completed each transaction before moving on.
+The narrow walkways were crammed with visitors and a log jam of tourist-filled paddle boats clogged the main canal.
+Smaller more mobile vessels selling coconut ice cream adeptly manoeuvred against the flow of traffic.
+They enthusiastically peddled their single product, presented in an eco-friendly coconut shell.
+Latching on to each tourist boat they passed, the snack vendors quickly completed each sale before moving on.

-We were lucky to find a much quieter section of the market down one short side branch of the main canal.
+We were lucky to find a much quieter section of the market down a short side branch of the main canal.
 Here a handful of weary locals avoided the full onslaught of visitors as they went about their business at a leisurely pace.
 They traded amongst themselves, pulling up beside neighbouring boats for an exchange of goods and a chat.
-This relaxed pond of tranquility was a refreshing change of pace amidst the storm of souvenir sales.
+This relaxed pond of tranquility provided a refreshing change from the storm of souvenir sales elsewhere.

 The Water Town of Damnoen Saduak

-The small town of Damnoen Saduak has been built on a network of khlongs.
+The small town of Damnoen Saduak has been built on a network of canals.
 With narrow walkways and infrequent bridges, boats are a useful mode of transport.
-Almost every house had at least one longtail boat and we saw boats in various states of repair throughout the village.
-Floating markets are a convenient method of trading and were once more widespread.
-In many towns, including Bangkok, the markets and waterways have gradually disappeared to make way for more modern developments.
+Almost every house had at least one longtail boat and we saw other boats in various states of repair throughout the village.
+Floating markets were once common across this region.
+In many towns, including Bangkok, the markets and waterways have now disappeared to make way for more modern developments.

 Damnoen Saduak Town